CorporateClash/API/source/index.html.md

 | friendlyreason   | string | Human-readable message detailing why the login was rejected/accepted.  |
 | token  | string | Temporary game token that is valid for 2 minutes (60 seconds) after being served. |

-### Reason 1000: Successful login
+### Reason 1000: Successful Login
 The submitted credentials were verified as correct.

-### Reason 1002: Database Conflict
+### Reason 1002: Account Termination
-There are several accounts with the similar identifiers.
+The account has been terminated as result of 10 or more moderation points.

-### Reason 1003: User ban
+### Reason 1003: Account Ban
-The user has been HWID checked and banned.
+The account has an an active ban delimited by the hours left.

 ### Reason 1004: Unmet requisites
 User did not meet the login requisites. (access level, etc)